Skip to main content

 How to Detect Common Gastric Sleeve Leak Symptoms

-Gastric sleeve surgery can help induce weight loss and resolve obesity-related conditions.
+Gastric sleeve surgery, a type of bariatric surgery, can help induce weight loss and resolve obesity-related conditions.
 While it is a generally safe procedure, minor complications can occur.
 The gastric sleeve can leak and cause an infection in the abdominal cavity.
 The most practical response is to seek prompt treatment.
 Understanding bariatric sleeve leak symptoms can help you know when and how to respond to avoid further health problems.

 Types of Gastric Sleeve Leaks